 Habits of a Healthy Marriage

 One of the first things our pre-marital counselor told us was to pray together.
 Powerful things happen when you do this.
-Not only will it remind you of who is in control of your circumstances, but its gets you both on the same page as to who guides you, directs you, and fights for you.
+Not only will it remind you of who is in control of your circumstances, but it gets you both on the same page as to who guides you, directs you, and fights for you.

 God is on your side.
 He didn’t create the most beautiful union so that you could be left to figure it out for yourselves.
-He wants you to come to him with your struggles, victories, and everything in between.
+He wants you to come to Him with your struggles, victories, and everything in between.

-When you invite God into your marriage, you can begin to fight your battles on the same team, with a God who loves you by your side.
+When you invite God into your marriage, you can begin to fight your battles on the same team, with a God who loves you, by your side.

 Go to bed together

 I know this is hard for some of you.
 While one person is wanting to go to bed early, the other comes alive at night.
 I’m not saying you should NEVER go to bed separately, but don’t make it a habit.
-It’s one of the best ways to keep your marriage strong and healthy.

 Eat meals together